decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 # BLS12-381 hash\_to\_curve Definition Using SHAKE-256

-The following defines a hash\_to\_curve suite [@!I-D.irtf-cfrg-hash-to-curve] for the BLS12-381 curve for both the G1 and G2 subgroups using the extendable output function (xof) of SHAKE-256 as per the guidance defined in section 8.9 of [@!I-D.irtf-cfrg-hash-to-curve].
+The following defines a hash\_to\_curve suite [@!RFC9380] for the BLS12-381 curve for both the G1 and G2 subgroups using the extendable output function (xof) of SHAKE-256 as per the guidance defined in section 8.9 of [@!RFC9380].

-Note the notation used in the below definitions is sourced from [@!I-D.irtf-cfrg-hash-to-curve].
+Note the notation used in the below definitions is sourced from [@!RFC9380].

 ## BLS12-381 G1